ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 The Smart Cupboard can be acquired by spending 20 credits in the store.

-Compatible with v69 of Lethal Company.
+Compatible with v70 of Lethal Company.

-> **This mod requires [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) OR [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed to avoid some item placement issues.** For more info, check the compatibility notes below.
+> **This mod requires [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) installed to avoid some item placement issues.
+[GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) can also be installed to improve item rotations.** For more info, check the compatibility notes below.

 ##